Development Timeline

 Q. What is Tavistock’s plan for the redevelopment of Pier Sixty-Six?

 Tavistock intends to reimagine Pier Sixty-Six as Fort Lauderdale’s social harbor, while maintaining the property as one of the top marinas in the world.
 Our guests will enjoy an experience emphasizing discovery and relaxation.
-The world-class design team understands the sense of place Pier Sixty-Six has in the Fort Lauderdale community, and we will celebrate that history.
+The world-class design and development team understands the sense of place Pier Sixty-Six has in the Fort Lauderdale community, and we will continue to celebrate that history.

 Q. Does Tavistock have experience managing/building a project this large?